HKU-BAL/Clair/README.md

 cd Clair
 chmod +x clair.py
 export PATH=`pwd`":$PATH"

+# store clair.py PATH into $CLAIR variable
+CLAIR=`which clair.py`

+# run clair like this afterwards
+python $CLAIR --help
 ```

 Then download the trained models referring to `download the trained model` in [Installation - Option 1](#option-1-bioconda)